-Total governmental liabilities decreased during fiscal year 2018.
-This decrease was due to long-term liabilities, which was mainly due to a decrease in the net pension liability.
-This decrease is a result of changes in assumptions and benefits terms.
-STRS adopted certain assumption changes, including a reduction in their discount rate, and also voted to suspend cost of living adjustments (COLA).
-SERS decreased their COLA assumption.
+Total governmental liabilities decreased during fiscal year 2019.
+This decrease was due to a reduction in the net pension/OPEB liabilities.
+This reduction is a result of changes in assumptions and benefits terms.

-In order to further understand what makes up the changes in net position for the current fiscal year, the following table gives further details regarding the results of activities for the current fiscal year.
+In order to further understand what makes up the change in net position for the fiscal year 2019, Table 2 gives further details regarding the results of activities for the current and prior fiscal years.